-There are maximum levels set in legislation on the levels of inorganic arsenic allowed in rice and rice products in the EU.
+There are maximum levels set in contaminants legislation on the levels of inorganic arsenic allowed in rice and rice products.
 Stricter levels are set for foods intended for young children.

 The maximum levels for substances that contaminate our environment are regularly reviewed.
 Manufacturers are responsible for making sure the food they produce is safe and as low in arsenic as reasonably achievable.

 Rice is often used to make a drink that can be used as a substitute for milk.
 To help reduce their exposure, young children aged under five years should not be given rice milk as a substitute for: